-Our new report reveals that a slew of records were broken during autumn, with Australia experiencing its warmest March, second-warmest April and second-warmest May on record.
+A new report by the Climate Council has revealed that a slew of records were broken during autumn, with Australia experiencing its warmest March, second-warmest April and second-warmest May on record.

 - Nearly every day in April was above average in Sydney, Darwin, Canberra and Brisbane.

 - Queenslanders sweltered through their warmest ever April.

 “Many Australians have forgotten what a normal autumn feels like.
 And while balmy nights and beach days during May might seem nice, they’re actually a symptom of a climate that is spiralling out of control,” Climate Council CEO Amanda McKenzie said.